vondacho/myoffice-admin/README.md

 # myoffice-admin

-This project implements the microservice which supports the adminstration of the myOffice application.
+This project implements the microservice which supports the **administration** of the myOffice application.